+5.3 S&P 500 data

-5.2.
-S&P 500 data.
-The other data was obtained from publicly available market data.
-We collected information related to European call and put options on S&P 500 Index traded in the Chicago Board of Options Exchange (CBOE) on April 29, 2003 with maturity on May 17 (data set 1), on March 24, 2004 with maturity on April 17 (data set 2), and on March 24, 2004 with maturity on June 17 (data set 3).
+The second set of tests were conducted with publicly available market price data.
+We collected information related to European call and put options on S&P 500 Index traded in the Chicago Board of Options Exchange (CBOE) on April 29, 2003 with maturity on May 17 (data set 1), on March 24, 2004 with maturity on April 17 (data set 2), and on March 24, 2004 with maturity on June 20 (data set 3).
 We chose this market because it is one of the most dynamic and liquid options markets in the world.

 The interest rate was obtained from the Federal Reserve Bank of New York.
-We considered a Treasury Bill with time to expiration as closest as possible to the time of expiration of the options.
+We considered a Treasury Bill with time to expiration as close as possible to the time of expiration of the options.

-5.2.1.
-Preprocessing the data.
+5.3.1 Preprocessing the data

 As indicated in Section 2, a risk-neutral probability measure exists if and only if there are no arbitrage opportunities.
 It is possible, however, to observe arbitrage opportunities in the prices of illiquid derivative securities.
 These prices do not reflect true arbitrage opportunities - once these securities start trading, their prices will be corrected and arbitrage will not be realized.